About PhotoGuide Japan

-It does not provide product information such as equipment reviews, camera prices, new product announcements, etc. Such information is readily available from many other sources.
+It does not provide product information such as equipment reviews, camera prices, new product announcements, etc. Such information is readily available from other sources.

-PhotoGuide Japan has three main objectives:
+PhotoGuide Japan has (or had) three main objectives:

 1. To introduce Japanese photography to the English-speaking world.
 It aims to rectify the lack of information in English on the cultural and historical aspects of Japanese photography.